Lectio Divina: 26th Sunday in Ordinary Time (A)

 * A man had two sons.
 Jesus tells the story of a father who says to one of his sons "My boy, you go and work in the vineyard today".
 The young man replies, "Certainly, sir!" but then does not go.
 The father then says the same thing to his other son.
 This son replies, "I will not go!" but then goes.
 The listeners too are fathers of families and must have known these matters from personal experience.

 * Which of the two did the father’s will?
-Jesus ends the parable by making explicit his initial question.
+Jesus ends the parable by making explicit His initial question.
 The priests and elders answer promptly, the second!
 The answer came quickly because the matter concerned a familiar situation, well known and evident, one that they experienced in their own families and, most probably, practiced by them (and by all of us) when they were young.
 Thus, in reality, the answer was a judgment, not on the two sons in the parable, but also on themselves.
 By answering, the first, they were judging their own attitudes.
-For, in times past, they had so often told their father, "I will not go!" but then went under pressure of circumstances or because remorse led them to do that which the father asked.
+For, in times past, they had so often told their father, "I will not go!" but then went under pressure of circumstances or because remorse led them to do what the father asked.
 In their reply they show themselves as if they were obedient children.

 * This is precisely the function or the "trap" of the parable, namely, to bring the listeners to feel involved in the story, so that using their own experience as criterion, they would come to a value judgment of the story told in the parable.
 This judgment will soon be used as a key to apply the parable to life.
 The same didactic procedure may be found also in the parable of the vineyard (Mt 21:41-46) and that of the debtors (Lk 7:40-46).